 Scooters for heavy people have a quite affordable price tag, even though they require unique and top-notch construction.
 Some of them even cost as much as regular scooters.

-However, a scooter for a 350-pound commuter will have a higher price point than one for a 300-pound commuter.
+However, a scooter for a 350-pound commuter will have a higher price point than one for a commuter weighing 300 lbs.
 Heavier weights equal more durable materials and significant power requirements, which equal big manufacturing costs.

 Whether cheap or expensive in value, most scooters have a warranty.
 The average duration is two years with a 30-day money-back guarantee.
 Some manufacturers may offer a longer duration, so ensure you buy the option you need to get.